On the planar free elastic flow with small oscillation of curvature: Introduction

+In particular, after this fixed translation of the unrescaled flow, the $\mathbf d_2$ convergence rate is governed solely by the curvature decay exponent $\frac74+\delta_\omega$ and is not limited by the translation mode. \end{theorem}

-The key parts of our proof of Theorem \ref{thm:main} are two new integral estimates, that enable us to show that the hypothesis of \cite[Theorem 1.2]{MW25} is eventually satisfied.
-Beyond this, we use some standard methods to deduce decay of the position vector from decay of the curvature.
+The key parts of our proof are two new integral estimates, that enable us to show that the hypothesis of \cite[Theorem 1.2]{MW25} is eventually satisfied.
+Beyond this, we use some novel methods to control translation and deduce decay of the position vector from decay of the curvature.
 The first integral estimate provides preservation of the smallness condition \eqref{eq:koscsmall} (and its exponential decay), and the second integral estimate gives eventual smallness of $||k_s||_2^2$ under the condition \eqref{eq:koscsmall}.
 In each case we use elementary arguments.
 The first estimate uses a `linearisation'-type method, which is facilitated by a spectral gap phenomenon that enables us to obtain the sharp rate of convergence.
-For the second estimate, a miraculously favourable sign for the sum of zero-order terms is crucial.
+For the second estimate, the decisive point is a favourable cancellation among the zero-order terms.